November 2020 President of the Senate of the Czech Republic election: Background

 Jaroslav Kubera was elected the President of the Senate in 2018 election.
 His term would expire in 2020 but he died in January 2020.
 Miloš Vystrčil was then elected to serve the rest of Kubera's term.

 Vystrčil stated that he wants to run for another term after 2020 Senate election.
 Traditionally Senate group with highest number of senators holds the position but Civic Democratic Party group and Mayors and Independents group were tied in the position prior the Senate election.
 Mayors and Independents admitted that Vystrčil might remain President of the Senate even if their group has more members that Civic Democratic Party group.

 2020 Czech Senate election resulted in Mayors and Independents group becoming the largest Senate faction.
 Leader of the group Petr Holeček stated that it will discuss whether to nominate its candidate for the President of the Senate and admitted possibility of compromise that would allow Vystrčil to continue as the Senate President.
 Petr Fiala stated that the Civic Democratic Party will negotiate with Mayors and Independents to reelect Vystrčil.

 Mayors and Independents announced on 11 October 2020 that party is prepared to negotiate about new President of the Senate.
 Jan Horník, Petr Holeček and Jiří Drahoš were chosen as negotiators.
-Zbyněk Linhart and Jiří Drahoš were mentioned as potential candidates but it wans't ruled out that Vystrčil might be reelected.
+Zbyněk Linhart and Jiří Drahoš were mentioned as potential candidates but it wasn't ruled out that Vystrčil might be reelected.
 Drahoš himself expressed interest in the position.
 Negotiations were to star on 12 October 2020.

 TOP 09 which has 5 senators who are members of Mayors and Independents senate caucus confirmed on 12 October 2020 that it prefers support Vystrčil as the President of the Senate.
 KDU-ČSL was also inclined to support Vystrčil.
 TOP 09 was also considering to split from Mayors and Independents senate caucus to either form its own senate caucus or to join Civic Democratic Party caucus which would substantially change composition in Senate.
 On 13 October 2020 TOP 09 endorsed Vystrčil to the position of senate President and announced its senators will leave Mayors and Independents Senate caucus.
 It didn't specify if senators will create new Senate caucus or join another caucus.
 It was speculated by media that TOP 09 might join Civic Democrats.
 TOP 09 and Civic Democratic Party announced on 14 October 2020 that TOP 09 senators will join Civic Democratic Party senate caucus which would be renamed to ODS-TOP 09 senate caucus.
 It would be the strongest senate caucus in senate with right to nominate a candidate for the President of the Senate.
 Vystrčil was confirmed as caucus' Candidate.
 Jaroslav Chalupský also joined ODS-TOP 09 senate caucus.
 Vít Rakušan announced afterwards that Mayors and Independents will not nominate its Candidate and will support Vystrčil.
 ANO 2011 senate caucus confirmed it will respect Vystrčil's nomination.
 On 29 October 2020 Senate caucuses made an agreement that Miloš Vystrčil will be the sole Candidate.